 1. Define manual tie points (MTPs) all along the hull of the mesh.

 2. Offset these MTPs along the z axis to have a stable base.
-As a minimum requirement the MTPs should have the lowest z value of the whole project.
+As a minimum requirement the MTPs should have the lowest altitude value of the whole project.

 3. To complete the base, create surfaces for the base.
 Firstly, connect the MTPs on sides.
-Create manually all the surfaces from the top MTPs to the bottom MTPs, use the counterclockwise direction to connect points.
+Manually create all the surfaces from the top MTPs to the bottom MTPs, use the counterclockwise direction to connect points.

-4. Then create manually the bottom surface (with all the bottom MTPs), orient the surface towards the bottom (for example from bottom view use counterclockwise direction).
+4. Manually create the bottom surface (with all the bottom MTPs), orient the surface towards the bottom (for example from bottom view use counterclockwise direction).

-5. Make sure to select the option in the right sidebar that all the surfaces will be used for mesh generation and generate the mesh.
+5. Ensure to select the option in the right sidebar that all the surfaces will be used for mesh generation and generate the mesh.

 2. Fill in gaps and holes.